Statistics on Lupus

 - Autoimmune diseases like lupus often run in families.

-- Most lupus patients reported that they are coping well with lupus (78%), and that other family members are understanding and supportive (72%).
+- In a Lupus Foundation of America membership survey, most lupus patients reported that they are coping well with lupus (78%), and that other family members are understanding and supportive (72%).

 - People with lupus named other family members (84%) and friends (72%) as their primary support network.